- Essential friendship traits fall into three general categories, each representing a critical aspect of relational behavior.

 Traits of Caring

-These qualities, represented by the traits listed as numbers 6 to 10 above, includes empathy, the ability to withhold judgment, effective listening skills, and the ability to offer support in good times and bad.
+These qualities, represented by the traits listed as numbers 6 to 10 above, include empathy, the ability to withhold judgment, effective listening skills, and the ability to offer support in good times and bad.
 These traits require personal insight, self-discipline, and unconditional positive regard for our friends.

 - Empathy is the ability to understand what is going on with a friend, to recognize how he or she is feeling, and to interact and respond accordingly.

 - The ability to be non-judgmental reflects our ease in accepting a friend’s choices, regardless of how they may differ from our own.

 - Good listening skills are essential to allow the communicating of intimate thoughts, feelings, and experiences.
 This sharing is a gradual process of give-and-take that deepens over time.